- Code BUSN2101

 Upon successful completion, students will have the knowledge and skills to:

-- apply your knowledge to analyse and address legal issues typically encountered by Australian companies and their advisers
+- analyse and address legal issues typically encountered by Australian companies and their advisers

 - identify legal issues amongst factual issues

-- find current statements of case law and legislation regarding legal issues
+- apply current statements of case law and legislation regarding legal issues

-- Typical assessment may include, but is not restricted to, class participation, assignment(s), quizzes and examination(s) as appropriate to assess the learning outcomes of the course (null) [LO null]
+- Typical assessment may include, but is not restricted to, class participation, assignment(s), quizzes and examination(s) as appropriate to assess the learning outcomes of the course (100) [LO 1,2,3,4,5,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.